TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 assign values in the process noise matrix (Q) and in the measurement noise matrix (R) such that the filter is tunned to our situation.

+Let's start with the R matrix.
+We set R to be a diagonal matrix containing the variances of each pseudorange measurement.
+The measurement noise matrix being diagonal relies on the assumption that there is no cross-correlation between the measurements coming from different satellites ( *an assumption that is not entirely represeting the reality, however it fits most of the applications* ).

 Weighted Least Squares